PROFILE

 president.
 The prime minister must be a Member

-of Parliament (MP) whom the president feels
+of Parliament (MP) who the president feels

 commands the confidence of the majority of other